Do you have a waiting list?

 Do I leave other items in transition overnight and can I cover my bike?

-You only need to rack your bike the day before the race.
-All other items can be brought into transition on race morning.
-You can cover your bike if you wish to, but please think about how you do it if it is windy.
-A fully covered bike can become a sail!
+You only need to rack your bike the day before the race, all other items can be brought into transition on race morning.
+You can cover your bike if you wish to however covers can turn bikes into sails, so please consider this.
+We will remove covers (or any other items left on bikes) if they present a danger.

 Are there route maps available and can I train on the course?